What Is Grandiosity In Psychology? (Not Just Pretense)

 Final Words

-Grandiosity in bipolar only appears during the manic and hypomanic phases, but in NPD, it usually persists over time.
+Grandiosity in bipolar disorder only appears during the manic and hypomanic phases, but in NPD, it usually persists over time.

 Grandiosity may be precipitated by a traumatic event, such as the loss of a person or a relationship breakup.